Džemal Mustedanagić: Managerial career

 After his player career in 1987, on demand of the management board of Dinamo Zagreb, he started working with youngsters as a coach in Dinamo Zagreb Football school.
 In season 2003-04 he coached the reserve squad of Dinamo Zagreb, where he trained and developed top youngsters' talents such as Eduardo, Luka Modrić, Niko Kranjčar, Vedran Ćorluka, Dino Drpić, Tomo Šokota, Mihael Mikić, Hrvoje Čale and Filip Lončarić.
 Also, during that period, considering talents he brought up to national team, he was selected to work with the expert committee of the Croatia national team, as coach of the U-19 national team.

-This talented youngsters made their way to first team, and in 2005 and 2006 he became coach with Josip Kuže of Dinamo Zagreb's first-team.
-They took Dinamo from 7th place to winning first place with these youngsters who are leading players today, not only in Dinamo but in national team, too.
+This generation reached the first team, and in 2005 and 2006 Džemal Mustedanagić became coach with Josip Kuže of Dinamo Zagreb's first-team.
+Under their management, Dinamo rose from 7th place to winning first place.
+This squad included players who were called up to the national team.